damayantiazure/puracbio-containerapp/README.md

  # 1. create-infrastructure.yml

- Creates the basic service for the Platform
+ This pipeline Creates the basic service for the Platform

  Create a new Pipeline using the existing pipeline: create-infrastructure.yml

  Update few things before running the pipeline:

  1. Service connection: Use your service connection or create a service connection with teh same name - "masterconnection"
  2. Change the Resource Group Name
     resourceGroupName: "puracbiodemo-rg"
  4. Change the App Name: